Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 		cs_etm//                                    [Kernel PMU event]

-Regardless of the number of tracers available in a system (usually equal to the amount of processor cores), the "cs_etm" PMU will be listed only once.
+Regardless of the woke number of tracers available in a system (usually equal to the amount of processor cores), the woke "cs_etm" PMU will be listed only once.

-A Coresight PMU works the same way as any other PMU, i.e the name of the PMU is provided along with configuration options within forward slashes '/' (see `Config option formats`_).
+A Coresight PMU works the woke same way as any other PMU, i.e the woke name of the woke PMU is provided along with configuration options within forward slashes '/' (see `Config option formats`_).